Understanding for action

 Target audience: Caregivers working in the community (front-line professionals, community workers, family caregivers, patients and citizens involved in care relationships in their community).

 1. Antoine Boivin, MD PhD.
-Family Physician (GMF Notre-Dame) and Canada Research Chair in Patient and Public Partnership.
+Family Physician (GMF Notre-Dame) and Canada Research Chair in Partnership with Patients and Communities.

 2. Geneviève Dequoy, MD.
 Member of the COVID Coordinating Committee, GMF Notre-Dame

 3. Ghislaine Rouly.
-Co-Leader of the Caring Community project with the Canada Research Chair in Patient and Public Partnership.
+Co-Leader of the Caring Community project with the Canada Research Chair in Partnership with Patients and Communities.